 How do I receive a Gem Guide by mail?

 The guides are produced so close to the time of the Showcase opening that they are not available via U.S. Mail.
-However, a PDF version of the MTCVB guide is posted at our main show page as soon as it is finalized in January.
+However, a PDF version of the Visit Tucson guide is posted at our main show page as soon as it is finalized in January.

 How do I find a hotel room during the Showcase?